 - Executive Committee Member, International National Trusts Organisation (London, UK)

 - Chair, Governor’s Commission to Study Historic Preservation in Virginia (Richmond, VA)

 Through the years David developed staff and leadership mentoring programs that supported dozens of high potential individuals who subsequently attained leadership positions as CEOs, Executive Directors, Division Chiefs, Vice Presidents, and similar roles in local, state, national, and international nonprofit organizations.

-A frequent speaker and panelist, David has delivered dozens of high-profile speeches and presentations to audiences that have included prime ministers, cabinet officials, governors, members of Congress, national governing boards, national conference attendees, and more.
+A frequent speaker and panelist, David has delivered dozens of high-profile speeches and presentations to audiences that have included prime ministers, cabinet officials, governors, members of Congress, national governing boards, national conference attendees, cultural heritage tourism travelers, and more.

 His professional writings have been included in collections as diverse as Bending the Future: Fifty Ideas for the Next Fifty Years of Historic Preservation in the United States (University of Massachusetts Press) and A Tennessee Folklore Sampler: Selected Readings from the Tennessee Folklore Society Bulletin (University of Tennessee Press).
 David’s writings have also been featured in The Virginia Record, CRM: The Journal of Heritage Stewardship, Explore Rural India, the Tennessee Historical Quarterly, the Forum Journal, and The Georgia Historical Quarterly.
 He blogs on More to Come, a personal collection of observations and recollections on Leadership as well as “Places That Matter, Books Worth Reading, Roots Music, The Times We Live In, and Whatever Else Tickles My Fancy.”